top of page

 You can just imagine my disappointment when I heard my mother say, “I didn’t lose the money, you did.
 In order for the money to fall down the drain, you had to have taken it out of your wallet; something I specifically told you not to do.”
 “But I was just showing it to Kelly,” I replied.
 Unwavering, my mother repeated, “Again, I did not lose the money, you did.”
 I looked at my mother pleadingly and asked, “Can you please loan me the money (I might have even added, “just this once”)?”
 Her response: “I could, but I’m not going to do that.
 What I will do is give you some extra jobs to do so you can earn back the money you lost.
 When you have enough money, I will bring you back to the store to buy the doll.”
 I wanted to throw a hissy fit right there in the store, but I knew better.

-Once home, I went straight to my room and cried my eyes out.
+Once home, I went straight to my room and had a good long cry.
 When I finally stopped crying from exhaustion, my mother came into my room and provided me with a list of tasks and how much money I could earn for each one.
-Concerned that the store might sell out of the Barbie’s, I got busy and worked hard to complete the list in a timely manner.
-A week later, my mother took me back to the store to buy the doll.
+Concerned that the store might sell out of the Barbies, I got busy and worked diligently to complete the list in a timely manner.
+A week later, my mother took me back to the store to purchase the doll.

 Content with my purchase, I was more receptive to my mother’s words of wisdom on the ride home.
 “Had you followed my directions, you would not have lost your money.
 You did not need to take the money out and show it to anyone.
-As your parent, it is my job to help you to learn to be responsible.
+As your parent, it is my job to teach you how to be responsible.
 To do that, I had to hold you accountable for your actions.
 Having you work to earn the money that you lost was more reflective of real life and motivated you to get the tasks done in a timely manner."
-She was right of course.
+She was right, of course.

-In today's society, countless numbers of children, teens, and adults seem quite lost when it comes to understanding the importance of recognizing and accepting personal responsibility, and accountability, for one’s actions.
-Though parents are their child’s first and primary instructors, many have dropped the ball (perhaps unintentionally or unknowingly) in teaching this critical life lesson; a lesson best taught not by rescuing children from adverse situations, but by holding them accountable for their actions.
+In today's society, many children, teens, and adults seem quite lost when it comes to understanding the importance of recognizing and accepting personal responsibility and accountability for their actions.
+Though parents are their child’s first and primary instructors, many fall short (perhaps unintentionally or unknowingly) in teaching this critical life lesson; a lesson best taught not by rescuing children from adverse situations, but by holding them accountable for their actions.
 The Barbie doll incident is but one example of the many mishaps that typically occur throughout childhood; mishaps that are perfect opportunities for parents to teach rather than rescue.

 © Sharon Knapp Lamberth, July 19, 2021